so1ve/codestyle-config/README.md

 - **Style principle**: Consistent for reading, stable for diff.
 More automated style fixes is better.

 > [!IMPORTANT]
-> The main branch is for v1.0-beta, which rewrites to ESLint Flat config, check [#250](https://github.com/antfu/eslint-config/pull/250) for more details.
+> The main branch is for v1.0 prerelease, which rewrites to ESLint Flat config.

 ## Usage